Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-platform/_index.md

 In short, request is authorized based on attributes for the request.
 Eg what data element is the user accessing, who owns it, what type of data element and so on.

+The Authorization architecture in Altinn Platform are used as important components in authorization Architecture form Altinn Apps

 ## Authorization Components
 The authorization architecture for Altinn Studio Apps are based on the [XACML reference architecture](https://en.wikipedia.org/wiki/XACML).